 If you think it is a get rich quick scheme, you are completely wrong.
 Making money online is not easy.
 Perhaps it is more difficult for passive income.
 You have to know the target audience, provide good content, and choose the right affiliate products.

-Yes, it can a smart passive income if you do it right.
-Aspiring affiliates require a lot of knowledge of marketing and other criteria before going to earn amazon slashed affiliate commissions.
+Yes, it can be a smart passive income if you do it right.
+Aspiring affiliates require a lot of knowledge of marketing and other criteria before going to earn Amazon slashed affiliate commissions.